daviduhden/i2pd-browser/README.md

 ## Additional information

-- `./i2pd` from the `i2pd` folder starts a screen session with I2Pd in it.
+- The `i2pd` shell script from the `i2pd` directory starts a `screen` session with I2Pd in it.
-- To stop the I2Pd router, you can use the commands `Start graceful shutdown` or `Force shutdown` from the I2Pd web console page: `http://127.0.0.1:7070/?page=commands`.
+- To stop the I2Pd router, you can execute the commands `Start graceful shutdown` or `Force shutdown` from the I2Pd web console page: `http://127.0.0.1:7070/?page=commands`.